José María Pasquini Durán

-José María Pasquini Durán (1939 in Salta – 13 February 2010 in Buenos Aires) was an Argentine journalist, writer, teacher, political analyst, and one of the main writers of the newspaper Pagina 12, that he helped to found.
+José María Pasquini Durán (1939 – 13 February 2010) was an Argentine journalist, writer, teacher and political analyst.
+He was one of the main writers of the newspaper Página 12 that he helped to found.

+Biography

+He was born in 1939 in Salta.
+He died on 13 February 2010 of a cardiac arrest in the Buenos Aires clinic Trinidad, where he was interned since two days before.

 Trajectory

 In 1960, he started to work as freelance editor in union newspapers, one of them were the "CGT de los Argentinos" of Raimundo Ongaro, in which redaction was mate of Rodolfo Walsh.
 He was prosecretary of the redaction of Revista Panorama.
 He was also secretary of the redaction of the Colombian newspaper La Opinión, of Jacobo Timerman, El Periodista and Página 12, where he was politic editorialist since its foundation in 1987.

-During the last military dictatorship he was Latin American director of the IPS agency from Roma.
+During the last military dictatorship he was Latin American director of the IPS agency from Rome.

 Radio

 He directed and led news programs in TV and radio.
 In the 1980s, with the recovery of the democracy, LR3 Radio Belgrano put in the air renovator programs like "Stories in Study".